LabelMinsk/Shop/README.md

-# Shop on NodeJS from CV
+# Shop on NodeJS for CV

 #### This app is developed on:
   - NodeJS